Ipstenu/dreamobjects/readme.txt

 Yep!
 It actually sets it to run in 60 seconds, but works out the same.

+= Why doesn't my backup run at the exact same time? =

+This is a little technical, so bear with me.
+It runs based on wp_cron, which is triggered when someone visits your site.
+If the backup is set for 12:35pm, but no one visits your site until 4:10pm, then it's not going to run until then.
+There's nothing wrong with that!

 = How do I use the CLI? =
 If you have <a href="https://github.com/wp-cli/wp-cli#what-is-wp-cli">wp-cli</a> installed on your server (which DreamHost servers do), you can use the following commands: